Grant-in-Aid

 Application/Nomination Process

 Students must contact their department for the internal deadline, which precedes the University Graduate School deadline.
-All nominations must be submitted by the nominee's department to the graduate school.
-Self-nominations will not be accepted.
+All nominations must be submitted by the nominee's department to the Graduate School.
+Self-nominations will not be accepted for either Research or Conference Travel Awards.

 Grant-in-Aid Nomination Form